PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 		8: @DRM_EPD_WF_GLD16: Less flashy 16-level grayscale, plus anti-ghosting

-* (side note): Based on information from drivers/gpu/drm/drm_epd_helper.c, the Pinenote uses eps lut form 0x19, which associated waveform types with the luts stored in the file as:
+* (side note): Based on information from drivers/gpu/drm/drm_epd_helper.c, the PineNote uses eps lut form 0x19, which associates waveform types with the luts stored in the file as:

 		.versions = {